SPECT for drug addiction and alcoholism treatment

 Abstinence can improve brain health

 Although these pictures paint a pretty bleak picture for the health of our brain, there is some hope.
 Because the human brain is so resilient, a little abstinence can go a long way.
 In fact, Dr. Amen has documented images which show an addict’s brain while they were using and their brain after only one year substance free.
-Notice the overall holes and shrivelled appearance during abuse and marked improvement with abstinence.
+Notice the overall holes and shriveled appearance during abuse and marked improvement with abstinence.

 Questions about SPECT and drug addiction